deepikapriyak30/supermart-grocery-sales-analysis/README.md

 </p>

 **Category Insights:**
-- Eggs, Meat & Fish, Snacks, and Food Grains drive the highest sales.
+- Eggs, Meat & Fish, Snacks, and Food Grains generate the highest sales.
-- Eggs, Meat & Fish deliver the highest profit margins.
+- Eggs, Meat & Fish consistently deliver the strongest profit margins.
-- Discounts do not show a strong relationship with sales or profit in this dataset, suggesting they have limited impact on profitability.
+- Discounts do not show a strong relationship with sales or profit, indicating limited impact on profitability.

 **City Insights:**
-- Kanyakumari leads sales and profit, followed by Vellore and Bodi.
+- Kanyakumari leads both sales and profit, followed by Vellore and Bodi.

 **Monthly Trends:**
-- Clear upward trend from mid-2017 to 2019.
+- Clear upward trend in sales from mid-2017 to 2019.
-- Peak months: September–December.
+- Peak sales months: **September–December**.

 **Machine Learning Results:**
-Profit is difficult to predict using available features.
+Predicting profit is challenging with the available features.

 - **Linear Regression:** R² = 0.305
 - **Random Forest:** R² = 0.206

-Both models underperform, showing profit depends on hidden variables not present in the dataset (cost structure, category sourcing cost, seasonality, etc.).
+Both models underperformed, suggesting profit depends on variables not present in the dataset (cost structure, sourcing cost, seasonality, etc.).

 ---